VinceCabs/GAUnit/README.md

 ## Usage

-Let's say you have a new video player on your product page and you want to check if the right Google Analytics event is sent when the user clicks on "Play":
+Let's say you have a new video player on your product page and you want to check that the right Google Analytics event is sent when the user clicks on "Play":

 ```python
 expected_events = [